When a child is seriously ill, the focus of the whole family shifts.

 Feeling excluded can naturally lead to jealousy.
 Siblings may even wish a sick sibling would die.
 Then, if their sibling's condition does not improve, or worsens, the well siblings feel guilty or perhaps responsible.

-Children aged 3 to 6 years are particularly susceptible.
+Children ages 3 to 6 years are particularly susceptible.
 They are what experts call "magical thinkers," who believe their thoughts have the power to hurt others.

 Parents can combat the feelings that lead to jealousy and guilt by making sure children feel included and loved and by assuring children that their feelings are normal.
 Parents should make clear to children of all ages, and magical thinkers in particular, that they had nothing to do with their sibling's illness.